4rkal/blog/content/posts/obsidianhugo.md

 **If you enjoyed this article consider [supporting me](https://4rkal.eu.org/donate)**
 ```

-I have all the required front matter including a title, description and a date in the format the hugo asks.
+I have all the required front matter including a title, description and a date in the format that hugo asks.

-I also added a small donation text that I include at the bottom of every article so that it can be added automatically.
+I also added a small donation text that I include at the bottom of every article.

 This means that I can automatically insert this template into any file and start writing!